 As getting back to driving can take anything between 2 and 6 weeks after your surgery, you may want to consider your travel arrangements (such as having someone drive you) for your visit at 30 days after the surgery.

 Are there any possible disadvantages or risks from taking part?

 Supported weight loss group: Most people do not experience side effects from the low-calorie diet.
-About one in five people will experience at least one side effect due to the diet.
-A few people develop constipation but we will give you a fibre supplement to take to help prevent this.
+About 1 in 5 people will experience at least one side effect due to the diet.
+A few people have constipation but we will give you a fibre supplement to help prevent this.
 Less common side effects include fatigue, headache, dizziness, dry mouth, abdominal pain, bad breath, diarrhoea, hair loss, dry skin, mood changes, and feeling cold.
-Most of these side effects do not pose a risk to your health, are mild, and temporary.
+Most of these side effects do not pose a health risk, are mild, and temporary.
 Your dietitian will monitor these and advise you on how to manage them.

 What are the possible benefits of taking part?

-If you are in the normal care group, there are no direct benefits to you.
-Normal care groups are important for research as they help us to accurately estimate the effects of the treatment.
-Everyone who takes part in this research will help us find out if this treatment might help people with bowel cancer in the future.
+If you are in the standard care group, there are no direct benefits to you.
+Standard care groups are important for research as they help us to accurately estimate the effects of the treatment.
+Everyone who takes part in this research will help us find out if this treatment might help people with womb cancer in the future.

 Most people who follow the low-calorie diet lose a significant amount of weight, but how much weight you will lose will depend on how closely you will follow the advice you receive.
 This could reduce complications after surgery.

 To cover your travel expenses, you will receive two Amazon vouchers, one for attending the baseline visit and one for attending the follow-up visit.
 Each voucher will be either £15 or £30 depending on how far you have travelled.

 Will my General Practitioner (GP) be informed of my participation?

 Yes.
 We will inform both your GP and your hospital specialist doctor of your participation and any medication changes we may recommend.